 AKTI has extensive experience in working with local stakeholders in the wider Paphos/Akamas area and in environmental awareness-raising in general.
 This experience has demonstrated that bridging the knowledge and awareness gap can have significant positive impacts in changing behaviors and supporting environmental protection actions.
 A notable example is the very recently launched by AKTI (June 2020) Fishing for Litter initiative in Paphos (the first in the Republic of Cyprus), under the name Seanergy, with the active and eager collaboration of the Paphos District Fishermen’s Union.
 These are the same fishermen that operate in the periphery of the Akamas Natura 2000 site!

 Also through several other activities in the area (such as Blue Cafes, the MELTEMI project activities etc), for the last 10 years, AKTI has created a base of stakeholders that can act as a core group to spread the word that protecting Akamas as a precious MPA is a win win situation!
 Through this proposal, AKTI would like to build on the success of its activities in the Akamas Pensinsula and boost public engagement so as to have more stakeholders supporting the protection of Akamas Natura 2000 site.

-This will be achieved through the organization and implementation of a series of awareness-raising activities, as follows:
+This has been achieved through the organization and implementation of a series of awareness-raising activities, as follows:

-✅ The organization of a hike in the Natura 2000 site, including Avakas Gorge, for Cypriots (and
+✅ The organization of a hike in the Natura 2000 site and more specifically at Avakas Gorge

 ✅ A social media campaign on Natura 2000 and especially the Akamas site.